Skip to main content

 • Daily — Stripe transfers your available balance every business day.

-• Weekly — Stripe transfers your available balance once per week on the day you choose.
+• Weekly (Mondays) — Stripe transfers your available balance once a week, every Monday.

 Changes to your payout schedule take effect on the next payout cycle.
 Payments already in transit are not affected.